European Geography Association: North & Baltic Region

 This region is located in Northern Europe around the Baltic Sea.
-Entities that belong there are situated in: Eastern Germany, Poland, Estonia, Finland, Iceland, Latvia, Lithuania, Denmark, Norway and Sweden.
+Entities that belong there are situated in: Northern and Eastern Germany, Poland, Estonia, Finland, Iceland, Latvia, Lithuania, Denmark, Norway and Sweden.
 The countries in this region that currently don't have active entities are Denmark, Iceland and Latvia.

 Western Region

 By members and entities the Western Region is the largest administrative region of EGEA.
-It comprises the British Isles, the Netherlands, Belgium, Luxembourg, Germany, Switzerland, Austria and parts of France.
+It comprises the British Isles, the Netherlands, Belgium, Luxembourg, Western and Southern Germany, Switzerland, Austria and parts of France.
 The country in this region that currently doesn't have an active entity is Luxembourg.

 Eastern & Mediterranean Region

 This region contains all entities of countries that are located around the Mediterranean Sea and in Eastern Europe.
 There are entities in Bosnia and Herzegovina, Croatia, France, Italy, Serbia, Slovenia, Turkey, Armenia, Azerbaijan, Belarus, Bulgaria, the Czech Republic, Georgia, Hungary, Moldova, Romania, Russia (except for Kaliningrad and Saint Petersburg), Slovakia and Ukraine.
 The countries in this region that currently don't have active entities are Armenia, Azerbaijan, Belarus, Bulgaria, Georgia, Italy, Russia and Moldova.